Reagan

 [0037] In order to determine which initial sounds (auditory

-user must first determine the range (frequency) of sound that the
+the user must first determine the range (frequency) of sound

-by the organism.
-For example, if the target organism is an insect,
+emitted by the organism.
+For example, if the target organism is

-the patterns include the rhythm of the beats or strides or rubbing
+an insect, the patterns include the rhythm of the beats or

-of the organism's parts against one another (also called
+strides or rubbing of the organism's parts against one another

 "stridulations"), such as the rubbing of the organism's wings